Nanoparticles are between 1 and 100 billionths of a meter in size.

 This description is based on the information found in the Web links listed with this topic.

-Fact Sheet for Nanotechnology under the Toxic Substances Control Act (Environmental Protection Agency)
+Control of Nanoscale Materials under the Toxic Substances Control Act (Environmental Protection Agency)

 FAQs: Nanotechnology (National Nanotechnology Initiative)